akiranishii/rnaseq-pipeline/README.md

 `rm -r rnaseq-pipeline`
 7. Run the analysis by using the command: `sbatch run_human_rna_seq` or `sbatch run_mouse_rna_seq` (ensure you choose the correct animal model)
 8. To cancel a run, type the command: `scancel [insert Slurm Job ID]`

+*NOTE: By default, email notifications about when the run STARTED, ENDED, and FAILED will be sent to rnaseq.log@gmail.com (password: A.kphqXPzEux-c2CYnoxtt_k)*

 ### Sections currently being added to the guide